johnson-robert3/EEOB590A_ggplot2/README.md

 # Johnson_Graphics
-Mapping and other options with ggplot2
+Mapping and other options with ggplot2.
+Guest workshop for EEOB590A course (Data Science in R), fall 2019.

 ### Some helpful resources